-Clarkson and co blocked from appearing on rival network until 2017
+Clarkson and co blocked until 2017

 Former Top Gear trio Jeremy Clarkson, Richard Hammond and James May have been blocked from signing for ITV to front a new motoring show by a clause in their previous BBC contract.